 Another reason exercise helps to alleviate depression is you begin to feel much better about yourself.
 When you see your body changing (in a positive way) you naturally begin to feel better about your body and who you are as a person.
 Exercise also reduces anxiety and stress levels because working out actually “de-stresses” you.
 If you’re feeling uptight, stressed, nervous or worried about something and you go for a workout, you get to take all of your emotions out on your workout.

-And boy, what a big difference it makes!
+And what a huge difference this makes!

 There's no way any of us can think or function properly without a good night’s sleep.
 When the brain has been deprived of sleep it becomes foggy and you literally can’t think straight.
-It’s also been proven that your moods go downhill significantly and you become depressed and angry!
+It’s also been proven that your moods go downhill significantly and you quickly become depressed and angry!

 When it’s a bright sunny day, don’t stay inside… get out!
 Make the most of the beautiful weather.
 Soak in the sunshine.
 Go for a nice walk.
 Take a drive out in the country.
 Get family and friends together and enjoy a picnic lunch or barbecue.
 The options are endless, but it’s up to you to make the necessary effort.
 The fact is just sitting at home alone is not going to help you with your depression (even though that’s probably what you feel like doing most of the time).

-As the saying goes “if it is to be it’s up to me!”.
+As the saying goes “if it is to be it’s up to me!”

 Without hope we are dead.

 You really need to see a future for yourself.
 You need to find things for you to look forward to seeing and doing and write them down in a journal.
 Yes, set some goals for yourself.
 And be grateful for the fact that you can actually treat and cure your depression.
 Be grateful that you aren’t going to be stuck with this condition for the rest of your life.

 I strongly recommend you take the time to read the book The Magic by Rhonda Byrne (author of The Secret).
 I guarantee that if you follow her program to the letter, you'll never suffer from depression ever again!